 In fact, consistent evidence shows that SUT programs can prevent crime and hence, reduce demand on the criminal justice system and the victim costs of crime (Garnick et al., 2014; Gossop et al., 2005; Havnes et al., 2012; Krebs et al.,2009; Kaskela & Pitkänen, 2020; Prendergast et al., 2002; Skjærvø et al.,2021; Smart & Reuter, 2022; Whitten et al., 2023).
 However, the role of SUT completion status in relation to crime prevention has been less explored (Kaskela & Pitkänen, 2020; Skjærvø et al., 2021; Zarkin et al., 2002).
 This gap is surprising considering that individuals usually experience difficulties in adhering to treatment (Andersson et al., 2019; Lappan et al., 2019; Morgan & Dennis, 2022; Stafford et al., 2022), which is associated with poorer health and criminal outcomes (Ruiz-Tagle et al., 2023; Teesson et al., 2015; Whitten et al., 2023).
 According to the National Institute on Drug Abuse (2018), treatment that lasts less than 90 days has limited effectiveness, recommending substantively longer lengths of treatment.
 Nevertheless, capturing the duration of treatment might not be as informative as treatment completion status because it indicates when a patient achieves the goals of treatment prescribed by professional advice (Zarkin, 2002).
 Thus, in the Finland context, it was documented that discontinued inpatient treatment episodes were more likely to be followed by criminality leading to imprisonment during a 5-year follow-up period, compared with completed treatment periods (Kaskela & Pitkänen, 2020).
-In a similar line, the literature on drug courts has documented that failure to ‘graduate’ from drug courts (which involves non-completion of SUT) was associated with increased criminal outcomes (Koetzle & Listwan, 2019; Payne, 2008; Sheeran et al., 2022).
+Similarily, the literature on drug courts has documented that failure to ‘graduate’ from drug courts (which implies non-completion of SUT) was associated with increased criminal outcomes (Koetzle & Listwan, 2019; Payne, 2008; Sheeran et al., 2022).

+Se postulan confusores y dominios de confusión